Generic Name: cephalexin (SEF-a-LEX-in)

 Brand Name: Keflex

-Cephalexin capsules is used for:
+Cephalexin capsules are used for:

 Treating certain bacterial infections.